-SAPET (the Sexuality Awareness & Personal Empowerment Team) is a body of trained peer educators who provide training and dialogue in classrooms, residence halls, and other campus spaces to empower students to lead healthy interpersonal relationships.
+SAPET (the Sexuality Awareness & Personal Empowerment Team) is a collective of trained, peer educators who provide training and dialogue in classrooms, residence halls, and other campus spaces to empower students to lead healthy interpersonal relationships.

-As a coordinated, institutional effort, SAPET also brings events, campaigns, trainings, and programs to PLU and the surrounding community that place an emphasis on gender, sexuality, health, and violence prevention work.
+SAPET also brings events, campaigns, trainings, and programs to PLU and the surrounding community that place an emphasis on gender equity, sexuality, health, and violence prevention work.

 What does SAPET offer?

-- Leadership development and volunteer opportunities for students.
+- Leadership development and volunteer opportunities for PLU students.

 - A chance to facilitate dialogue on the role of culture and norms in shaping our behaviors with regards to gender and sexuality.